-The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A)(iii) of the Act 25 and Rule 19b-4(f)(6) thereunder.26 Because the proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative prior to 30 days from the date on which it was filed, or such shorter time as the Commission may designate, if consistent with the protection of investors and the public interest, the proposed rule change has become effective pursuant to Section 19(b)(3)(A) of the Act 27 and Rule 19b-4(f)(6)(iii) thereunder.28 protection of investors and the public interest.
+The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A) of the Act 24 and Rule 19b-4(f)(6) 25 thereunder.
+Because the foregoing proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; or (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 26 and Rule 19b-4(f)(6) 27 thereunder.

+A proposed rule change filed under Rule 19b-4(f)(6) 28 normally does not become operative prior to 30 days after the date of the filing.
+However, Rule 19b-4(f)(6)(iii) 29 permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange has asked the Commission to waive the 30-day operative delay so that the Exchange may introduce this new report by August 25, 2025.
 The Exchange states that the proposed report does not present any substantive issues not already considered by the Commission.
-The proposed report includes data fields that are already included in the previously established Missed Cancels Report.
-For these reasons, and because the proposed rule change does not raise any new or novel regulatory issues, the Commission finds that waiving the 30day operative delay is consistent with the protection of investors and the public interest.
-Accordingly, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.31
+The proposed report includes data fields that are already included in the previously established Missed Cancels

-A proposed rule change filed under Rule 19b-4(f)(6) 29 normally does not become operative prior to 30 days after the date of the filing.
-However, pursuant to Rule 19b-4(f)(6)(iii), 30 the Commission may designate a shorter time if such action is consistent with the